aricsharma/Wordle-Clone/README.md

-Wordle Game Simulator (Python)
-This is a terminal-based Wordle game clone built in Python.
-Players have six attempts to guess a hidden five-letter word, receiving feedback on each guess based on letter correctness and position.
+This is a terminal-based implementation of the classic Wordle game built in Python.
+Users attempt to guess a hidden five-letter word within six tries, receiving letter-by-letter feedback after each guess.
+The game includes color-coded output using the colorama library for better visual clarity.

 Features
-Command-line gameplay

-Accurate feedback for each letter in the guess

-Color-coded output using the colorama library

-Modular design with separate classes for game logic and letter state

-Requirements
+Command-line interface with real-time feedback

+Color-coded hints to indicate correct letters and positions

+Input validation for word length

+Clean, modular code design for easy extensibility

+Tech Stack
-Python 3.7 or higher
+Language: Python

-colorama library for terminal text coloring
+Terminal Coloring: Colorama

-How to Play
+How It Works
-Run play_wordle.py.

-Enter 5-letter word guesses when prompted.

-After each guess, you will see color-coded feedback:
+The user inputs a five-letter word as a guess.

+Each letter is evaluated:

-Green: Correct letter in correct position
+Green for correct letter in the correct position.

-Yellow: Correct letter in wrong position
+Yellow for correct letter in the wrong position.

-White: Letter not in the word

-Future Improvements
-Random word selection from a dictionary file

-GUI version using Pygame

-Score tracking and statistics
+White for incorrect letters.

 License
 This project is licensed under the MIT License.